Peng-Rao/SE4HPC_notes/main.typ

 - Have a *strong influence on the structure of the system to be built*.
 For example, a system may require 24/7 availability.
 As a result, it is likely to be designed as a replicated system (with redundant components).

 == Eliciting requirements
 The *Requirements Elicitation* is the practice of researching and discovering the requirements of a system from users, customers, and other stakeholders.
-The goal of *requirements elicitation* is to ensure that the software development process is based on a clear and comprehensive under-standing of the custome's needs and requirements.
+The goal of *requirements elicitation* is to ensure that the software development process is based on a clear and comprehensive under-standing of the customer's needs and requirements.
 To do that, exist a simple and effective tool called *_scenarios_*.

 #definition("Scenario")[
   A scenario is a concrete, focused, informal description of a single feature of the system to be.